 **End-of-tour gratuities for the Cuban guide, driver, and tour leader are left to the guest’s discretion and should be based on your level of satisfaction with the service received.

-Before departing the pier, you will see the historic Plaza de San Francisco de Asís, created in the 16th century when Spanish galleons stopped by at the harbor on their passage through the Indies to Spain.
-The plaza underwent a full restoration in the late 1990s and is most significant for its uneven cobblestones and the white marble of the Fuente de los Leones (Fountain of Lions) carved by the Italian sculptor Giuseppe Gaggini in 1836.
+You will see the historic Plaza de San Francisco de Asís.
+It was built in the 16th century when Spanish galleons stopped at the harbor on their route through the Indies to Spain.
+It is most significant for its uneven cobblestones and white marble of the Fuente de Los Leones (Fountain of Lions) carved by the Italian sculptor Giuseppe Gaggini in 1836.

-Note:This excursion involves walking for the full duration of the tour, mostly along paved and cobblestoned streets.
-The tour is not available for wheelchair guests.
-Guests are advised to bring a camera, wear flat/comfortable shoes and to dress in layers.
+Note:This excursion involves walking for the full duration of the tour, mostly along paved and cobblestone streets.
+It is not suitable for wheelchair access.
+Guests are advised to bring a camera, wear flat/comfortable shoes, and to dress in layers.
 Rain gear and/or an umbrella is recommended.
 This tour is OFAC compliant.

 Have Questions About Your Shore Excursions?

 We're here to answer them.
 Call us at the number below to speak with a Shore Excursion Specialist.
 (305) 6020219